pierre-rouleau/pel/doc/pel-manual.rst

 Thanks to everyone that has worked in the software listed above.
 Hopefully you will find PEL useful for using these packages.

+*Note*: the fill-column-indicator_ package is not required when running Emacs 27.1 and later versions.

 ..
 References